 "Cosmetic brands and manufacturers benefit from improved processability compared with alternative syndets in the market.
 As Syndopal processes like an extruded vegetable soap noodle - with no dust or cracking, excellent production throughout can be achieved.
 This results in increased run rates, better yields and cost savings.
 It really does open up the sector for manufacturers who previously would not have been able to manufacture syndet bars.
 Feedback following trials with selected manufacturers have been outstanding so we’re very excited to see the reaction from the wider market."

 To add, personal care industry as a whole is entering a period of change in the market place with demand for sensitive skin products, the resurgence in bar soaps and solid shampoos plus growing pressures to reduce packaging and waste.
 All of which are changing the landscape.

 "In summary, Syndopal really does open up the sector for manufacturers who would not have been able to manufacture syndet bars previously, across cosmetic, pharmacy and mass market applications."

-We will be exhibiting at this years In-Cosmetics event and will open the seminar programme at on Tuesday 2nd April, 09:30 – 10:00, in Theatre 1, with a talk entitled “Syndet – The Revolution”.
-For more information, visit our seminar and stand B81 to find out more about our new innovations in natural ingredients and bases.
+We will be exhibiting at this years In-Cosmetics event in Barcelona through March 31st - April 2nd and will open the seminar programme at on Tuesday 31st March, 09:30 – 10:00, Technical Seminars Theatre 1, with a talk entitled “Solid format bases – the options”.

 For more information about Syndopal, download the brochure.